Autismobox-TF2/tunneling-wireguard-configs/README.md

 8. Pterodactyl server: Run `wg setconf wg0 /etc/wireguard/pterodactyl-wg0.conf` to link the config file to your network interface
 9. Pterodactyl server: Run `wg genkey | tee privatekey | wg pubkey > publickey` to generate your private and public keys for the network interface
 10. Pterodactyl server: Run `cat privatekey` and `cat publickey`.
 Take note of these values somewhere, you'll need these to fill the configs later.
+11. Tunnel Server: Run `ip a` and note the top network interface you're using.
+Should be something like `eth0` or `ens`.
+Should NOT be `loop` or something similar.
+If it is, pick the network interface below that one.
+You will need this for the config file.
 12. Edit both .conf files with the appropriate values for your servers
 13. Run `wg-quick up wg0` on both servers to activate the tunnel.
 If you get a "wg0 already exists" popup, run `wg-quick down wg0` and then `wg-quick up wg0` **WARNING: Always run `wg-quick down wg0` before editing a config file, otherwise you will cause changes which will require manual tinkering with iptables to revert!**
 14. Continue to chapter 2.